Welcome to Marshallese Manit

 What is it?
 Manit means ‘culture’ in Marshallese and Marshallese Manit is a project where we email out a short essay about Marshallese culture / life every Sunday morning.
 The goal is to have short essays that can be read in a few minutes and serve as a discussion topic for you and your family for the week ahead.
 The project was started September 2017.
 Our goal is to have 100+ essays eventually and repeat essays every 2 years.

 Audience: The primary audience are those families that have adopted Marshallese children (both internationally or domestically); however, it is open to all including extended family members, friends, teachers or anyone else that has an interest about the Marshall Islands.

 Examples of topics: Geography of Marshall Islands, significance of the Marshallese flag and emblem, geology of atolls, outrigger canoes, story of the first coconut (Tobolar), story of the Jobwa dance, natural history of coconut and breadfruit trees, history or Marshall Islands, significance of Kemens & funerals, nuclear testing at Bikini atoll, effects of climate change on Marshall Islands, etc.

 Collective effort: Our goal is to make this a collective group effort.
 We are far from experts about the Marshall Islands but are functioning to organize this project.
 We are looking for volunteers to contribute essays or provide constructive feedback on past essays.
 If you are interested in being involved in this capacity please email us at the contact information listed below.

-Unsubscribe: If this project does not meet your expectations you can unsubscribe by sending a blank email to email@example.com
+Unsubscribe: If this project does not meet your expectations you can unsubscribe by using the unsubscribe link at the bottom of each email.

 If there is anyone else you know that might be interested please forward this message / website address on to them.